-With more than 262 active duty chaplains, chaplain assistants and religious program specialists, the command chaplain oversees religious support to EUCOM’s service members and coordinates with all service components and any identified joint task force command chaplains to ensure they meet the religious needs of EUCOM’s constituencies.
-Part of the chaplain’s programs helps reunite warriors and their families, ensuring they receive appropriate care upon redeployment from combat operations.
+With more than 262 active duty chaplains, chaplain assistants and religious program specialists, the command chaplain and staff oversees religious support to EUCOM’s service members.
+They coordinate with all service components and any joint task force command chaplains to meet the religious needs of EUCOM’s constituencies.
+Chaplain programs also reunite warriors and their families, providing appropriate care upon redeployment from combat operations.

-Equally important, EUCOM’s command chaplain engages with long-established and newly emerging chaplaincies of the 51 nations within EUCOM’s area of responsibility, serving as a resource for emerging chaplaincies and actively helping establish chaplaincies within nations where they don’t yet exist.
-The annual EUCOM International Military Chiefs of Chaplains Conference and NATO Chaplains Operations Course aid in this process.
-With chaplains of NATO and Partners for Peace nations, It builds strong relationships, increases communication, aids in resource-sharing, and provides training opportunities, including a personal visitation program.
+Equally important, EUCOM’s command chaplain engages with long-established and newly emerging chaplaincies of the 51 nations within EUCOM’s area of responsibility, helping to establish chaplaincies within nations where they don’t yet exist.
+The annual EUCOM International Military Chiefs of Chaplains Conference, and NATO Chaplains Operations Course, aid in this process.

 Address: HQ USEUCOM/ECCH, Unit 30400, APO AE 09131

 Fax: +49 (0)711-680-8680